mkideal/next/website/docs/guides/template_guide.md

 # Template Guide

-This guide provides a detailed overview of writing and using templates in the Next project, based on the actual npl files provided.
+This guide provides a detailed overview of writing and using templates in the Next project, based on the actual `.npl` files provided.

 ## Introduction to NPL Files

-NPL (Next Programming Language) files are used to define templates for code generation in the Next project.
+NPL (**N**ext Tem**p**late **L**anguage based on Go's [text/template](https://pkg.go.dev/text/template/)) files are used to define templates for code generation in the Next project.
 These templates control how different programming constructs are translated into various target languages.

 ## Basic Template Structure

 A typical npl file consists of the following elements:

-1. Metadata definitions
+1. Metadata definitions (for entrypoint template file via command line flags)
 2. Template definitions or overrides
 3. Main content generation